cbinding/rematch2/README.md

 ## Temporal Annotator <a class="anchor" id="temporal_annotator"></a>

-The temporal annotation components are pulled together by the TemporalAnnotator class, which facilitates annotation of text using specified combinations of the components.
+The temporal annotation components described above are used by the TemporalAnnotator class, which facilitates annotation of text using specified combinations of the components.
 Example Python script to perform NER using the TemporalAnnotator class:

 ```python
 from rematch2.TemporalAnnotator import TemporalAnnotator